unoplatform/uno/doc/articles/features/open-id-connect.md

 		Flow = OidcClientOptions.AuthenticationFlow.AuthorizationCode
 	};

     // Create the client.
-In a production application, this is often created and stored
+In production application, this is often created and stored
     // directly in the Application class.
 	_oidcClient = new OidcClient(options);

     // Invoke Discovery and prepare a request state, containing the nonce.
-    // This is done here to ensure the discovery mecanism is done before
+    // This is done here to ensure the discovery mechanism is done before
     // the user clicks on the SignIn button.
 Since the opening of a web window
     // should be done during the handling of a user interaction (here it's the button click),
     // it will be too late to reach the discovery endpoint.
-    // Not doing this could trigger popup blockers mechanisms in browsers.
+    // Not doing this could trigger popup blocker mechanisms in browsers.
 	_loginState = await _oidcClient.PrepareLoginAsync();
     btnSignin.IsEnabled = true;